Equity and Engagement in Climate Response

 Conducting outreach and educational programs with the public is a vital component of fully realizing climate action goals.
 Outreach programs should engage diverse community groups on the potential hazards from climate change and provide transparency on climate action plans.
 The public should be engaged early and often throughout the planning process to ensure that goals reflect the needs and priorities of residents.

-However, the impacts of climate change are not and will not be felt equally in communities throughout Washington.
+The impacts of climate change are not and will not be felt equally in communities throughout Washington.
 People who are already vulnerable typically have access to fewer resources to prepare for and cope with extreme weather and climate-related events and will experience greater impacts.
 In addition, people and communities that depend on the natural resource economy (i.e., agriculture, forestry, tourism/outdoor recreation, and fisheries) are particularly vulnerable to the growing impacts of changes in climate.
 These communities are on the frontlines of the climate experience.

 The 2018 Fourth National Climate Assessment, prepared by U.S. Global Change Research Program, highlights three frontline communities in the Northwest: tribes and Indigenous peoples; people who are dependent on natural resources for their livelihoods; and low-income populations in urban and rural environments.